Everything You Need to Know About the Milford Track

 Transportation for the Milford Track

 Boats, buses and car relocation services all operate for the Milford Track.
 At any time of the year, you need to book all transport in advance, which can be done directly with operators or on the Department of Conservation website when you are booking the huts.

 Transport to Te Anau Downs and Glade Wharf

-The Milford Track starts at Glade Wharf at the southern end of Lake Te Anau (about 27km from Te Anau down the Milford Road).
+The Milford Track starts at Glade Wharf at the southern end of Lake Te Anau (about 27km/17 miles from Te Anau down the Milford Road).
 To get there, you will need to take road transport from Te Anau to Te Anau Downs.
 There are multiple transport operators who can either transport you by bus to Te Anau Downs or have a car relocation service where you park your car at Te Anau Downs and your car will then be relocated to the Milford Sound car park while you are doing to the Milford Track.

 From Te Anau Downs, you need to either take a scheduled boat trip across Lake Te Anau to Glade Wharf (1h30mins) which runs twice daily during the Great Walks season or book an on-demand water taxi.

 Experienced hikers can access Glade House from the Eglinton Valley on the Dore Pass Route (8 hours one way).
-The route begins from the Milford Road about 66km from Te Anau from a car park near the Eglinton River.
+The route begins from the Milford Road about 66km (41 miles) from Te Anau from a car park near the Eglinton River.